Amid pandemic, debate rages in Mexico: is beer essential?

 The beer industry chamber, while it declined to comment on the debate, is pushing the idea of home delivery of existing stocks of suds.
 Some breweries have taken advantage of their unused plants to produce hand-sanitizer, or have made other contributions to hospitals.

+But the business chamber representing Mexico’s smaller craft brewers said a survey suggest 45% of small brewers think they could go under if the lock-down lasts 3 months.

-The government’s strict stance wasn’t convincing the small business chamber, which said that 40% of small shops’ total sales volume is beer.
+The government’s strict stance also isn’t convincing the small business chamber, which said that 40% of small shops’ total sales volume is beer.

 “At this time of social isolation and unbearable heat, the demand for beer is more than obvious, and it also makes staying at home more bearable,” the association said.
 “Living together all day for a month will have consequences, and in this context the consumption of beer at home acts as a relaxing substance.”